History of RGS High Wycombe

 After the English Reformation, grammar schools exclusively taught Latin and Greek – the clerical languages – which didn’t find favour in High Wycombe.
 The 1800s saw new impetus with an increased annual salary of £50 for the master, reinvigorated teaching and new buildings in the 1880s.

 Three decades later the School needed more space.
 The current site on Amersham Hill opened in 1915 with provision for 200 boys, quickly becoming oversubscribed.
-New buildings have been added over the last century and the School now educates nearly 1,400 day boys and boarders
+New buildings have been added over the last century and the School now educates over 1,400 day boys and boarders